huggingface/blog/hf-bitsandbytes-integration.md

 ).to(torch.float16)
 ```

-3. Next, you train the model and save the result:
+3. Let's say you have trained your model on your favorite dataset and task!
+Now time to save the model:

 ```py
 [... train the model ...]
 torch.save(fp16_model.state_dict(), "model.pt")
 ```

-4. Next we define an int8 model:
+4. Now that your `state_dict` is saved, let us define an int8 model:

 ```py
 int8_model = nn.Sequential(